emmapapaioan/JokerApp/README.md

 ### **1. Data management**

-If the Data management button is selected, a screen appears where the user can a) view their selection data or b) delete their selection data.
+If the "Data Management" button is selected, a screen appears where the user can:
-a) If one wants to display data, then the user can select the ID of a game, so that corresponding details for a specific joker game can be displayed (winning column, number of hits, winnings per hit), or choose between some dates, so to view details of the games that have taken place within the selected dates.
+- **View Selection Data**
+- **Delete Selection Data**

+### a) Viewing Data
+To display data, users can:
+- Select a game ID to view specific details of a Joker game, including the winning column, number of hits, and winnings per hit.
+- Choose a date range to see details of games that occurred within those dates.
-Then the user has the possibility, if one wishes, to save the projection data (in a suitable database, as it is enough if it is not already saved).
+- Save the displayed data to a suitable database, if it has not been saved already.
-Also the user has the possibility to search which draws were made within a range of dates.
-b) If one wants to delete data then one chooses between "Delete game data" or "Delete game data within date range".
-If one selects one of the two buttons, then a verification question appears with confirmation for the user.
-Only in case of confirmation by the user are the respective data finally deleted.
+- Search for draws that took place within a specified date range.

+### b) Deleting Data
+To delete data, users can:
+- Select "Delete game data" or "Delete game data within date range."
+- Upon selection, a confirmation prompt appears for user verification.
+- Data is permanently deleted only after the user confirms the action.

 ### **2. View Data**